StefansGH/UI-TARS-desktop/README.md

 # UI-TARS Desktop

-UI-TARS Desktop is a GUI Agent application based on [UI-TARS (Vision-Language Model)](https://github.com/bytedance/UI-TARS) that allows you to control your computer using natural language.
+UI-TARS Desktop is a GUI Agent application based on [UI-TARS (Vision-Language Model)](https://github.com/bytedance/UI-TARS) that allows you to control your computer using natural language..

 <div align="center">